Cost-Based Approach to Complexity: A Common Denominator?: A cost approach to complexity

 In particular, it is expected that the cost is zero when $\Delta$ is zero, which would seem to imply that the model is complete and therefore optimal given the design objectives.

-An intrinsic feature of the here suggested approach to quantifying complexity is that it would be more closely related to the conceptual way in which us, humans, intuitively tend to discern between complex and simple (at least in a more informal way).
-In other words, when we say that a given entity, task or phenomenon is difficult or complex, we are inherently considering, in a more pronounced way, the expenses required for its understanding (e.g. through studying and modeling) instead of some more abstract quantification such as derived from entropy or description length (though these aspects are often considered by modelers).
-In fact, probably we also consider these concepts by taking into account our previous modeling experiences with similar problems.
-The reported approach also tends to adapt to cost changes implied by ever continuing scientific and technological advances, as well as the resources allocated to each specific modeling project.
+An intrinsic feature of the here suggested approach to quantifying complexity is that it is potentially more closely related to the conceptual way in which us, humans, intuitively tend to discern between complex and simple (at least in a more informal way).
+In other words, when we say that a given entity, task or phenomenon is complex, we are inherently considering the expenses and/or difficulty required for its understanding (e.g. through studying and modeling) instead of some more abstract quantification such as derived from entropy or description length (though these aspects could also be complementary relevant).
+In fact, probably we humans also consider these concepts by taking into account our previous modeling experiences with similar problems.

-Let?s now illustrate how the suggested approach to complexity performs regarding some case examples.
-First, let?s go back to the text with $N$ repetitions of the word ?million?.
-In this case, there are no links (interrelationships) between the words, so the modeling cost depends only on visiting each of the $N$ words to find that they are equal.
-Statistically, this could be classified as a `zero-order' problem.
-However, this operation is very simple, so we have that $cost(f)$ is low.
-As the description is exact, we have that $\Delta = 0$, so that $cost(\Delta) = 0$.
-The overall cost depends only on $cost(f)$ being, therefore, very low, and so is the complexity.

-As a second example, let?s consider the situation where the text contains $N$ numbers in arithmetic progression (e.g. ${1,3,5,7, . . .}$).
-Now, there is an order relationship between the nodes, establishing a chained network.
-Identifying this relationship is a little bit more costly than finding that the numbers are equal, so we have that $cost(f)$ is slightly more significant now.
-As $cost(\Delta)$ is again null, we have that this text has a moderate complexity relatively to the previous example.
-We could also contemplate a modification of this problem in which each number of the sequence appear out of order, so that this fact needs to be identified in order to obtain an effective respective model.

-As a third example, let?s take into account the modeling of a switch device used to control an industrial motor.
-The entity now involves not only the switch components, but also effects of temperature, pressure, wear from usage, operation protocols, vibrations, possibility of electrical arching, type of motor, among other things.
-So, there are not only many nodes now, but also many links of different natures between these nodes, hence $cost(f)$ is high.
-In addition, errors in the modeling can imply in a very high cost, so that $cost(\Delta)$ is also high.
-As a consequence, the overall error is substantially high, and so would be the associated overall complexity.